**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options. This material is n

 When MACs can't help:

 While MACs operate behind the scenes, they play a crucial role in your Medicare experience.
 Understanding how they work, what services they provide, and how to interact with them effectively can help ensure you get the most from your Medicare benefits.
+Remember that MACs are there to serve beneficiaries and providers — don't hesitate to reach out when you have questions or concerns about your claims or coverage.

 **Need Additional Help?**